-The results of the survey showed that oil was the most popular main fuel for heating as it was used by 54% of respondents.
-Coal/Solid fuel (35%) was the second most popular primary fuel for heating in the Glebeside Estate.
+The results of the survey showed that oil was the most popular main fuel for heating, used by 71% of respondents.
+Coal/solid fuel was the second most popular primary fuel for heating as it was used by 28% of respondents.

-64% of respondents stated the y did not use a secondary source of fuel for heating, with a further 21% using electricity and 10% using coal/soild fuel.
+66% of respondents stated that they did not use a secondary fuel for heating their homes, while 24% indicated they used electricity and 10% that they used coal/solid fuel as a secondary fuel for heating.